 To be eligible for WW you must meet the following requirements:

-- Loss of hours.
-Your employment must be reduced with at least 5 hours per week or if you worked less than ten hours, at least half of your working hours
+- Loss of hours: Your employment must be reduced with at least 5 hours per week.

-- Insured for unemployment.
-If you were an employee, you are automatically insured.
+- Insured for unemployment: If you were an employee, you are automatically insured.
 As self-employed person you´re not eligible for WW.
-Only if you are self-employed for less than 1.5 years, you are insured for unemployment if you was insured as employee before.

-Within a week, the UWV will contact you.
 If your application is complete you will receive, within four weeks of the request, the decision about your benefit.
-If you are entitled to WW payment immediately follows after the decision.
+If you are entitled to WW, payment immediately follows after the decision.

 If you meet the above requirements, you are entitled to a minimum of three months of unemployment benefits.
-The first two months the benefit is 75%, then 70% of your daily wage.
-The daily wage is the average amount you earned in the last job before you became unemployed and where social security contributions are paid for.
+The first two months the benefit is 75%, then 70% of your monthly wage.
+The monthly wage is the average amount you earned in the last job before you became unemployed and where social security contributions are paid for.
 Travel and telephone costs are therefore not included here.